openstack/cinder-specs/specs/mitaka/assisted_snapshot_improvements.rst

     volume : relationship joining to volumes table

-Setting a snapshot_status metadata value will allow the API layer to transfer this information to the the volume service.
+Setting a snapshot_status metadata value will allow the API layer to transfer this information to the volume service.

 Volume manager<->driver interaction
 -----------------------------------